-As Matsushita Electric Industrial Co., Ltd. is developing a pedestrian tracking system using active tags, one requirement is to carry out a large number of trials.
-Real-world experiments with wireless network systems, and active tags in particular, are difficult to organize and perform when the number of nodes involved is larger than a few devices.
-ProbRazvan Beuran National Institute of Information and Communications Technology 2-12 Asahidai, Nomi, Ishikawa Japan razvan@nict.go.jp

-Ken-ichi Chinen Japan Advanced Institute of Science and Technology lems such as battery life or undesired interferences often influence experimental results.
+As Panasonic Corporation. (hereafter referred to as Panasonic) is developing a pedestrian tracking system using active tags, one requirement is to carry out a large number of trials.
+Real-world experiments with wireless network systems, and active tags in particular, are difficult to perform when the number of nodes involved is larger than a few devices.
+Problems such as battery life or undesired interferences often influence experimental results.
 We are currently implementing a solution by developing an emulation system for active tag applications that runs the real active tag firmware within a virtual, emulated environment.
 Through emulation, much of the uncertainties and irregularities of large real-world experiments are placed under control.
 In the same time, using the real active tag firmware in experiments enables us to evaluate exactly the same program that will be deployed on the real active tags; this is a significant advantage compared to simulation.
 For performing the practical experiments we use StarBED, a network experiment testbed.

-In order to be able to use this testbed for active tag emulation we developed several subsystems, and integrated them with the existing testbed infrastructure.
-These subsystems were developed on the basis of existing tools that are already used on StarBED, namely the wireless network emulator QOMET [5], and the experiment support software RUNE [9].
+StarBED consists of 920 PCs connected by two separated networks, the management network and the experiment network, as shown in Figure 1.
+StarBED provides a simulation supporting software, SpringOS, to implement an easy-touse simulation environment with which the users can write experiment scenarios in a specific scripting language that can later be executed automatically.
+In order to be able to use this testbed for active tag emulation we developed several additional subsystems, and integrated them with the existing testbed infrastructure [1].
+These subsystems were developed on the basis of existing tools that are already used on StarBED, namely the wireless network emulator QOMET [2], and the experiment support software RUNE [3].